Apple previews its first retail store in Noida ahead of December 11 grand opening - BusinessToday

 Apple officially previews its fifth retail store in India, Apple Noida, at the DLF Mall of India.
 The new store will bring together the full lineup of products and services offered by the company, bringing a flagship retail store experience for its customers.
-Apple Noida will open its gates tomorrow, December 11, for the general public where buyers and fans can experience the latest generation of Apple products.
+Apple Noida will open its gates tomorrow, December 11, for the general public, where buyers and fans can experience the latest generation of Apple products.

 Deirdre O’Brien, Apple’s Senior Vice President of Retail and People, said, “Connection is at the heart of everything we do in Apple retail, and we’re excited to open the doors to a new store built for community and creativity with Apple Noida.”
 The Noida retail store will consist of more than 80 team members to help customers shop for the latest Apple products, including iPhone 17 series, Apple Watch Ultra 3, Apple Watch Series 11, and other devices available at the store.